Skip to main content

 1

-Enable Agent Access
+Enable Sync and Agent Access

-1. Open Settings → Data → Agent Access
+2. Open Settings → Agent Access.

 2

-Install getbased-agent-stack
+Install getbased-agent-stack (public agent path)

 curl -sSL https://getbased.health/install.sh | bash